 The video demonstrates the chimney solar dryer manual instructions.
 First, it shows building the table and chimney, then assembling trays to hold fruits and vegetables, putting together the pieces and preparing the dryer for use.
 Closed captioning is available on the video and a transcript is provided below.

-This video is the first in a series of short videos about how to build and use the chimney solar dryer, designed by UC Davis researchers.
+This video is the first in a series of short videos about the chimney solar dryer, showing how to build it and how to use this improved design from UC Davis researchers.

 How to build a chimney solar dryer (video transcript)